kriedel/Datalogger/README.md

 Datalogger
 ==========

-Temperature and humditiy data logging
+Temperature and humidity data logging

-The Radio Data Logger project is based on the LUFA TempDataLogger Demo project and published in Funkamateur 5/2012.
+The Radio Data Logger project is based on the LUFA TempDataLogger Demo project and published in Funkamateur 5/2012 (http://www.funkamateur.de/).

    The project is a data logger for the current local temperature and humidity and additional two radio sensors for logging of distantly temperatures, writing the  measured values to a file stored on the board's Dataflash in a FAT filesystem each